Market Segment Leader, AECOM

 Prior to assuming the role of Executive Director, Mr. Kliem served as REPO’s Deputy Director.
 Before his time at REPO, Mr. Kliem served for 26 years as a Civil Engineer Corps Officer in the Navy, serving at installations throughout the U.S. and overseas.
 Additionally, he served as the Chief of Staff to the Deputy Under Secretary of Defense for Installations and Environment and as the Base Operations Support Director for Commander, Navy Installations Command.

 Mr. Kliem is a native of Houston and graduated from Texas A&M University with a Bachelor of Science degree in Civil Engineering.
 He earned a Master of Science degree in Environmental Engineering from Pennsylvania State University and a Master of Science degree in National Strategic Resources from The Dwight D. Eisenhower School for National Security and Resource Strategy.

-Director, Office of Federal High-Performance Green Buildings, US General Services Administration
+Director, Office for Federal Building Health and Performance, US General Services Administration